priyanshum17/blockchainvoting/README.md

 ## License

-This project is open-sourced under the MIT License.
-See the `LICENSE` file for more details.
+This project is open-sourced under the [MIT License](licenses/LICENSE).